ravenac95/virtstrap/README.rst

 Many of which will be documented later.

-In order to begin developing with the virtstrap suite, clone the repository then run ``make getsubs``.
-This will initialize all of the submodules for the virtstrap suite.
+In order to begin developing with the virtstrap suite, clone the repository then run ``make develop``.
+This will initialize all of the submodules for the virtstrap suite and also setup the proper virtualenv.
+Finally do ``source quickactivate.sh`` and you'll be in the proper virtual environment.